TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 ### Additional Resources

-- Note: In the examples you have probably noticed we used some strange looking text.
+- Note: In the examples, you have probably noticed we used some strange looking text.
 This is [Lorem Ipsum](https://loremipsum.io/),  it is used to generate dummy text you can use in place of real text as you build your sites.

 ### Knowledge Check